Weigeltisauridae

 Weigeltisauridae is a family of gliding neodiapsid reptiles that lived during the Late Permian, between 259.51 and 251.9 million years ago.
 Fossils of weigeltisaurids have been found in Madagascar, Germany, Great Britain, and Russia.
-A possible weigeltisaurid, Wapitisaurus, been found in Early Triassic strata in North America, but its poor preservation makes referral to the group questionable.
 They are characterized by long, hollow rod-shaped bones extending from the torso that probably supported wing-like membranes.
 Similar membranes are also found in several other extinct reptiles such as kuehneosaurids and Mecistotrachelos, as well as living gliding lizards, although each group evolved these structures independently.

 Skeleton

 The skulls and jaws of weigeltisaurids are ornamented with horns and tubercles, including chameleon-like frills.
 The torso and limbs are slender.
 The skeletons of weigeltisaurds are lightened by large air spaces (skeletal pneumaticity) within the bones.
 The phalanges of the hands and feet are elongate contrasting strongly with those of most other primitive diapsids, but are similar to those of modern arboreal lizards.
 Unique to weigeltisaurids, the group possesses between 25 and 30 pairs of long, hollow rod-like bones, which project from the lower abdomen dubbed "patagials".
 These have been proposed to be modified gastralia or otherwise a novel bone ossification.